rupanshi-mehra/CODSOFT/task1/README.md

 ## Features

-- Responds to greetings such as "hi", "hello", and "hey".
+- **Greeting Responses**: Responds to common greetings like "hi", "hello", and "hey".
-- Says goodbye when the user types "bye", "goodbye", or "see you".
+- **Farewell Responses**: Responds to phrases such as "bye", "goodbye", and "see you".
-- Provides the current time when asked.
+- **Current Time**: Provides the current time when asked.
-- Responds to weather-related queries with a placeholder message.
+- **Weather Information**: Suggests checking online for weather updates.
+- **Default Response**: Provides a generic response for unrecognized inputs.

 ## Getting Started